 In this work, we adopt two key assumptions that allow a clear statistical formulation of the dark–siren likelihood.
 First, we assume that the sample of galaxy redshifts is magnitude–complete within the GW localization volume, and reaches deep enough so that all galaxies that could plausibly host the event are included in the dataset.
 This is ensured for the mock data challenge that all true hosts have $M_g<-17.6$, which is the faintest absolute magnitude that can be detected at $z=0.2$.
 Second, we treat the spectroscopic redshifts as unbiased and effectively exact for our purpose.
 The validity of these assumptions for HETDEX-like VIRUS observations are further discussed in Sec.\,\ref{sec:hetdex}.

-Under these assumptions, the joint likelihood factorizes naturally over events, and for each event the contribution to the likelihood is obtained by marginalizing over all galaxies that could host the source:
+For each event $i$, we consider a set of $N^{(i)}$ potential host galaxies with spectroscopic redshifts $\{z^{(i)}_j\}$ and absolute magnitudes $\{M^{(i)}_j\}$, where $j=1, \dots, N^{(i)}$ indexes the galaxies within the 90\% sky area.
+Under these assumptions, the joint likelihood factorizes naturally over events, and for each event the contribution to the likelihood is obtained by marginalizing over all galaxies that could host the source.

-Here $\{\Omega^{(i)}_j\},$ $j=1,\dots, N^{(i)},$ are the sky positions of the $N^{(i)}$ galaxies within the 90\% credible region of the $i^{\it th}$ GW event, and the luminosity distance $d_L(z^{(i)}_j, H_0)$ connects the EM-observed redshift to the GW-inferred distance through the Hubble constant $H_0$.
-The term $p_{\mathrm{Host}}$ encodes any desired luminosity weighting of host–galaxy probabilities, while the normalization term $\beta(H_0)$ captures GW selection effects---primarily detection efficiency---which are crucial for a self–consistent inference of $H_0$.
+Here $\Omega^{(i)}_j,$ $j=1,\dots, N^{(i)},$ are the sky positions of the $N^{(i)}$ galaxies within the 90\% credible region of the $i^{\it th}$ GW event, and the luminosity distance $d_L(z^{(i)}_j, H_0)$ connects the EM-observed redshift to the GW-inferred distance through the Hubble constant $H_0$.
+The term $p_{\mathrm{Host}}$ encodes any desired luminosity weighting of host–galaxy probabilities, while the normalization term $\beta(H_0)$ captures GW selection effects, primarily detection efficiency, which are crucial for a self–consistent inference of $H_0$.

-There are two choices for the weighting in our analysis: no weighting, where every galaxy has the same likelihood of being the GW host, and linear weighting, where the host probability is proportional to its absolute luminosity \citep{Gray:2021thesis}, i.e.,
+We consider two choices for the weighting in our analysis: no weighting, where every galaxy has the same likelihood of being the GW host, and linear weighting, where the host probability is proportional to its absolute luminosity \citep{Gray:2021thesis}, i.e.,

 For our main results we adopt the no-weighting scheme, since our mock universe is not generated using a luminosity-weighted selection and applying such weights would therefore be inconsistent with the simulation model.